-Begin monitoring canola when it bolts and continue until seeds within the pods are firm.
+Continue to monitor in canola until seeds within the pods are firm.
 Sample the crop for lygus bugs on a sunny day when the temperature is above 20°C and the crop canopy is dry.
 Monitoring should be performed using a standard insect sweep-net (38 cm diameter) using ten 180° sweeps.
 Count the number of lygus bugs (adults plus nymphs) in the net then repeat the sampling in another 5-10 locations within the field.